ApolinarO/SDR/Spikes/AWS_Info_Spike/4 AWS Restart And DNS.md

-# Step 4: AWS Server Restart and DNS Setup
+# Step 4: AWS Server Restart & DNS Setup

 This spike is to walk you through restarting the AWS server.

 ## Restart The Server
-You can either reboot the server using the terminal or through the AWS Menu:
+You can either reboot the server using the terminal or through AWS itself.

 ### Rebooting From Terminal
 When logged into the server, enter the following command: